 A "minority" report recommended significant changes and employed several additional zoning designations including commercial, residential and conservation.

 "There were dramatic differences in the philosophy and the sense of what was appropriate," Farwell said.
-"The (study) committee did not manage to resolve these differences with anything other than a majority vote, and it was a close one."

 The Selectboard at the time did not choose either the majority or minority report, instead kicking the matter to the planning commission, which was tasked with first developing town-plan amendments and then recommending zoning changes.